penpot/penpot-docs/technical-guide/developer/subsystems/authentication.md

 ### Penpot backend

-When a user types an email and password in the basic Penpot registration page, frontend calls `:prepare-register-profile` method.
+When a user types an email and password in the basic Penpot registration page, frontend calls <code class="language-clojure">:prepare-register-profile</code> method.
 It generates a "register token", a temporary JWT token that includes the login data.

-This is used in the second registration page, that finally calls `:register-profile` with the token and the rest of profile data.
-This function is reused in all the registration methods, and it's responsible of creating the user profile in the database.
+This is used in the second registration page, that finally calls
+<code class="language-clojure">:register-profile</code> with the token and the rest of profile data.
+This function
+is reused in all the registration methods, and it's responsible of creating the user profile in the database.
 Then, it sends the confirmation email if using penpot backend, or directly opens a session (see below) for othe methods or if the user has been invited from a team.

-The confirmation email has a link to `/auth/verify-token`, that has a handler in frontend, that is a hub for different kinds of tokens (registration email, email change and invitation link).
-This view uses `:verify-token` RPC call and redirects to the corresponding page with the result.
+The confirmation email has a link to <code class="language-clojure">/auth/verify-token</code>, that has a handler in frontend, that is a hub for different kinds of tokens (registration email, email change and invitation link).
+This view uses <code class="language-clojure">:verify-token</code> RPC call and redirects to the corresponding page with the result.

-To login with the penpot backend, the user simply types the email and password and they are sent to `:login` method to check and open session.
+To login with the penpot backend, the user simply types the email and password and they are sent to <code class="language-clojure">:login</code> method to check and open session.

 ### OIDC backend

-When the user press one of the "Log in with XXX" button, frontend calls `/auth/oauth/:provider` (provider is google, github or gitlab).
-The handler generates a request token and redirects the user to the service provider to authenticate in it.
+When the user press one of the "Log in with XXX" button, frontend calls
+<code class="language-clojure">/auth/oauth/:provider</code> (provider is google, github or gitlab).
+The handler
+generates a request token and redirects the user to the service provider to authenticate in it.

-If succesful, the provider redirects to the `/auth/oauth/:provider/callback`.
+If succesful, the provider redirects to the<code class="language-clojure">/auth/oauth/:provider/callback</code>.
 This verifies the call with the request token, extracts another access token from the auth response, and uses it to request the email and full name from the service provider.

 Then checks if this is an already registered profile or not.
-In the first case it opens a session, and in the second one calls `:register-profile` to create a new user in the sytem.
+In the first case it opens a session, and in the second one calls<code class="language-clojure">:register-profile</code> to create a new user in the sytem.

 For the known service providers, the addresses of the protocol endpoints are